resilient-tech/india-compliance-docs/pages/blog/posts/post5.md

 - The initial steps for sending goods to the subcontractor remains the same.

-- A Stock Entry Return must be created to receive back the unused raw materials, and it should be linked to the original stock entry under Doc References for accurate ITC-04 reporting.
-This transaction will be included in Table-5 for ITC-04 Reporting.
+- A Stock Entry Return must be created to receive back the unused raw materials, and it should be linked to the original stock entry under Doc References which will be used as original challan in Table-5 for ITC-04 Reporting.

 - Finally, receive the finished goods through the Subcontracting Receipt to complete the process cycle.This transaction will be included in Table-5 for